AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 ---
 # Adobe Campaign Glossary{#ac-glossary}

-Below is the definition of the key terms and concepts in Adobe Campaign
+Below is the definition of the key terms and concepts in Adobe Campaign, with links to related documentation.
+Click a term to display its definition.

 ## A - D{#sec-1}